ethereum-optimism/superchain-registry/CONTRIBUTING.md

 ## CheckSecurityConfigs

-The `CheckSecurityConfigs.s.sol` script is used in CI to perform security checks of OP Chains registered in the `superchain` directory.
+The `security-configs_test.go` test is used in CI to perform security checks of OP Chains registered in the `superchain` directory.
 At high level, it performs checks to ensure privileges are properly granted to the right addresses.
 More specifically, it checks